Adam Hadwin: Canadian Tour

-2012
+Nationwide Tour

 Hadwin earned conditional Nationwide Tour status for 2012 based on his Q school finish.
 After a slow start to the year, he had a T-5 finish at the Soboba Golf Classic in April.
 After only making four of his next eight cuts, he finished with 63–66 over the weekend of the Cox Classic in August to secure a T-3 finish.
 Overall, for the year, he made 13 of 25 cuts, with four top-10 finishes with two third-place finishes, but only finished 30th on the money list, not earning a PGA Tour card.